stsiwo/e-commerce-starter-kits/api/src/main/java/com/iwaodev/domain/note.md

   - public can be true only if the product has variant at least one and releaseDate passed.
   - price must be greater than or equal $1
-  - path must be unqiue --> validate at app service.
+  - path must be unqiue --> use repository
   - if isDiscount = true
     - discount price is not null
     - disount start date and before end date.